mkutz/ApproveJ-workshop/README.md

   Here, you won't be able to avoid applying one of the [Scrubbers](https://approvej.org/javadoc/core/org/approvej/scrub/Scrubbers.html).

-- [ ] You may find more opportunities to add ApproveJ to further tests.
+### 💽 Approving SQL Queries

-  Feel free to try something out.
+- [ ] Have a look at the [ShoppingCartStoreTest](src/test/kotlin/org/approvej/workshop/service/adapters/providing/database/shoppingcart/ShoppingCartStoreTest.kt)

 ## Conclusion & Outlook